ivan-novakov/php-perun-api/README.md

     $clientFactory = new ClientFactory();
     $client = $clientFactory->createClient($config);

 After that, we can send requests to the remote API.
 For each Perun entity, there is a dedicated "manager" object, which can handle calls specific to the corresponding entity.
-For example, to get the user by its ID, we need to call the `getUserById` method of the `usersManager`:
+For example, to get the user by its ID, we need to call the `getUserById` method of the `usersManager`.
+Any method arguments we need to pass should be included in the third argument of the `sendRequest` call:

     try {
         $perunResponse = $client->sendRequest('usersManager', 'getUserById', array(
             'id' => 1234
         ));
     } catch (\Exception $e) {
         // handle exception
     }

 If there are problems while connecting to the remote API or if the response cannot be parsed properly, an exception will be thrown.
 Otherwise, we still need to check, if the request was successful: